Difference Between Problem Solving and Decision Making

 3. The method of problem-solving is complex and includes deep analysis.
 On the other hand, the decision-making process leads to taking a final opinion and a course of action.

-4. The method of problem-solving usually involves the identification of a challenge.
-On the other hand, the process of decision making involves the identification of opportunities.
+4. The method of problem-solving involves the identification of a challenge.
+On the other hand, the decision-making process involves identifying opportunities.

-5. Creating the right solution is the important motive of problem-solving.
+5. Creating the right solution is an important motive for problem-solving.
 On the other hand, avoiding potential problems is the motive of the decision-making process.

 9. The goal of problem-solving is to correct the issue or problem.
 On the other hand, the goals associated with the decision making is not related to the solving of an issue or problem.